raqdrox/Njord/README.md

 # Operation Njord
- Application to Show Paytm Donations On Streamlabs
+ Application to Show UPI Donations On Streamlabs Currently Supports Only PhonePe